Radoje Domanović

-Radoje Domanović (Serbian Cyrillic: Радоје Домановић; February 16, 1873 – August 17, 1908) was a Serbian writer and teacher, most famous for his satirical short stories.
+Radoje Domanović (Serbian Cyrillic: Радоје Домановић; February 16, 1873 – August 17, 1908) was a Serbian journalist, writer and teacher, most famous for his satirical short stories.
 His adult years were a constant fight against tuberculosis.
 This circumstance of his life, and the affection which he inspired in all who knew him, created an aura of romanticism and sentimentality which stand in contrast to his literary accomplishments as a satirist and a powerful critic of the contemporary Serbian society.

 Biography

 Domanović was born in the village of Ovsište which is located in Topola municipality, Šumadija District.
 He attended a gymnasium in Kragujevac.
 Two of his teachers, Pera Đorđević and Sreten Stojković, who were followers of Svetozar Marković, were arrested for an attempt to take control of the local government and displaying a red flag.
 From 1890 to 1894, Domanović studied history and philology at Belgrade's Grande École.
 He read some of his first works to the members of a student organization Pobratimstvo (Bloodbrothers).
 Domanović was among the first writers to begin to produce an independent expression of their own urban experience in their new works, and it was not long before the term "Belgrade prose" (beogradska proza) was adopted to refer to this trend in which Belgrade played an important role, not just as the setting for action but almost as an actor itself.

 Domanović is considered the best satirist in all Serbian literature during the turn of the 20th century.
 A gifted writer interested in politics, Domanović wielded his implacable pen against the injustices of a democracy in the making.

 Writing humorous and satirical stories, Domanović is particularly remembered for his Kraljević Marko po drugi put među Srbima (Kraljević Marko for the Second Time among the Serbs).
 Re-inventing the folk hero Prince Marko, Domanović places him in the modern world.
 Hearing the wails and laments of his fellow Serbs, Marko asks permission from God to return to earth that he might help them.
 His wish is granted, and the brave and strong Marko finds himself in Belgrade.
 Unfortunately, his way of dealing with situations—by striking his enemies with his heavy mace—is not appreciated either by the authorities or by the ordinary men and women in the street.
 There are many lessons that Marko must learn, if he is to succeed.